cloudnativedevelopment/cnd-voting-demo/README.md

 If you are running in Docker for Mac, the Voting App is available on `locahost:port 31000`.
 If you are running in minikube, the Voting App is available on port 31000 in the minikube ip (`minikube ip`).

-Note that, if you click on "Cats" or "Dogs" in the Voting App UI, a container id is shown at the bottom.
+Note that if you click on "Cats" or "Dogs" in the Voting App UI, a container id is shown at the bottom.

 Now, let's change the python app to return a fix value for this container id.

 Edit the file `vote/app.py` and change the line 37 to be `hostname="classic"`.
 Save your changes.

-In order to test the changes, we need to rebuild or docker image by executing:
+In order to test the changes we need to rebuild or docker image by executing:

 ```
 docker build -t voting:demo vote